kunalj101/python_intro_hackathon/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:af2f6f90f3
 ## Run a few simple programs in Python

-Let us get our handy dirty.
-We will use Python to do some simple programming!
+Time to get our hands dirty now.
+We will use Python to run some simple programs!

 *** =instructions
-- The first line just adds 2 numbers (3 & 4).
-Write a simple program to add number 3 and number 4
+- The first line just adds 2 numbers (1 & 2).
+Write a simple program to add number 3 and number 4 and assign it to a variable addition2
-- The second line prints "Hello World!" on the console
+- Print "Hello World!" on the console

 *** =hint